kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 ## Recall
 What about recall then?
 Again, let's check the equation:

-$$recall = \frac{\text{True Positives}}{\text{True Positives + False Negatives}}$$
+$$recall = \frac{True \ Positives}{True \ Positives + False \ Negatives}$$

-This time, as long as there are no *False Negatives*, we are home.
-Whenever the cost of having *False Negatives* is too high, may be you should consider using recall as your metric.
+This time, as long as there is no *False Negative*, we are home.
+Whenever the cost of having *False Negatives* is too high, maybe you should consider using recall as your metric.
 As an example, we can think of a model that predicts if a patient has an infectious virus.
 When we have a *False Negative*, we say, okay, this patient doesn't have a virus, when in reality s/he has and the cost of having a *False Positive* is more people infected by the disease.

 {% capture jumbotron-content %}
 <h3>When to use recall?</h3>
-<p class="lead">Recall punishes false negatives, hence it could be the metric of choice when the thing you care the most is false negatives your model make, and you don't worry to much about false positives.</p>
+<p class="lead">Recall punishes false negatives, hence it could be the metric of choice when the thing you care the most is false negatives your model make, and you don't worry too much about false positives.</p>
 {% endcapture %}

 {% capture jumbotron-include %}{% include jumbotron.html content=jumbotron-content %}{% endcapture %}